mkhamis/mkhamis/_pages/publications.md

 {% endfor %}

-## Other publications (Peer-reviewed workshop papers and proposals, and juried late-breaking-work papers.)
+## Other publications (peer-reviewed workshop papers and proposals, and juried late-breaking-work papers).

 {% for publi in site.data.publist %}